uozuAho/yatzyTopDown/dev_log/dev.log.md

 I injected DiceRoller into the game, and now the console app is working again.

+I added RandomDiceRoller, which currently returns the same roll every time.
+I don't really know how to test this class, as testing for randomness is prone to flakiness.
+Thus, we have passing e2e tests, but the game isn't really correct.
+I figure this is because we haven't implemented enough features yet, so I'll forgive that for now.
+I am a little worried though.

 # todo

 - reduce visibility of classes/methods
 - consistent naming: private fields with _leadingUnderscore
+- randomise RandomDiceRoller!
 - next slice: display correct score